arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 The Client side script connects to the server specified by the `HOST` and `PORT`.
 These are properties that you change to your preferences.
 Once connected, it sends a message `"Hello, server!"` and waits for a response.

-If you would like to have a single script running both instances, the following script can perform the task using Python's built-in `threading` component.
+If you would like to have a single script running both instances, the following script can perform the task using Python®'s built-in `threading` component.

 ```
 import socket